hahuutin/html-styleguide/README.md

 Accessibility shouldn't be an afterthought.
 You don't have to be a WCAG expert to improve your website, you can start immediately by fixing the little things that make a huge difference, such as:

-+ Learning to use the alt attribute properly
++ Learning to use the `alt` attribute properly.
-+ Making sure your links and buttons are marked as such (no `<div class=button>` atrocities)
++ Making sure your links and buttons are marked as such (no `<div class=button>` atrocities).
-+ Not relying exclusively on colors to communicate information
++ Not relying exclusively on colors to communicate information.
-+ Explicitly labelling form controls
++ Explicitly labelling form controls.

 __Bad__